deepflowio/docs/translate/translated/07-integration/01-process/01-wasm-plugin.md

   id43(["host replace the trace info from struct Trace and extend attribute from []KeyVal"]);
 ```

-There are six structures that need to be serialized/deserialized:
+Among them, there are 6 structures for serialization/deserialization:

 - VmCtxBase
-  - Currently, when calling any Export function, the host will serialize VmCtxBase into linear memory.
-The serialization format is referenced from [here](https://github.com/deepflowio/deepflow/blob/0da738106f710cad9bbce6632384105b1b868e59/agent/src/plugin/wasm/vm.rs#L199).
+  - Currently, in all Export function calls, the host will serialize VmCtxBase to linear memory.
+The serialization format can be referenced [here](https://github.com/deepflowio/deepflow/blob/0da738106f710cad9bbce6632384105b1b868e59/agent/src/plugin/wasm/vm.rs#L199)
   - Similarly, the instance will also deserialize it.
-The code can be referred from [here](https://github.com/deepflowio/deepflow-wasm-go-sdk/blob/5393818adf94f2f9b296de82e20f614ba3b2336a/sdk/serde.go#L73).
+The specific code can be referenced [here](https://github.com/deepflowio/deepflow-wasm-go-sdk/blob/5393818adf94f2f9b296de82e20f614ba3b2336a/sdk/serde.go#L73).
 - L7ProtocolInfo
-  - At the end of the Export function parse_payload, the instance will serialize L7ProtocolInfo into linear memory.
-The serialization format and code can be referred from [here](https://github.com/deepflowio/deepflow-wasm-go-sdk/blob/5393818adf94f2f9b296de82e20f614ba3b2336a/sdk/serde.go#L335).
+  - At the end of the Export function parse_payload, the instance will serialize L7ProtocolInfo to linear memory.
+The serialization format and code can be referenced [here](https://github.com/deepflowio/deepflow-wasm-go-sdk/blob/5393818adf94f2f9b296de82e20f614ba3b2336a/sdk/serde.go#L335)
   - The host will also deserialize it.
-The code can be referred from [here](https://github.com/deepflowio/deepflow/blob/0da738106f710cad9bbce6632384105b1b868e59/agent/src/plugin/mod.rs#L152).
+The code can be referenced [here](https://github.com/deepflowio/deepflow/blob/0da738106f710cad9bbce6632384105b1b868e59/agent/src/plugin/mod.rs#L152).
 - VmHttpReqCtx
-  - Before the return of http request parsing, the Export function on_http_req will be called, and the host will serialize VmCtxBase and VmHttpReqCtx into the linear memory of the instance.
+  - Before the HTTP request parsing is completed and returned, the Export function on_http_req will be called.
+The host will serialize VmCtxBase and VmHttpReqCtx to the instance's linear memory
-  - The serialization code and format of VmHttpReqCtx can be referred from [here](https://github.com/deepflowio/deepflow/blob/0da738106f710cad9bbce6632384105b1b868e59/agent/src/plugin/wasm/vm.rs#L328).
+  - The serialization code and format of VmHttpReqCtx can be referenced [here](https://github.com/deepflowio/deepflow/blob/0da738106f710cad9bbce6632384105b1b868e59/agent/src/plugin/wasm/vm.rs#L328)
-  - The instance deserialization code can be referred from [here](https://github.com/deepflowio/deepflow-wasm-go-sdk/blob/5393818adf94f2f9b296de82e20f614ba3b2336a/sdk/serde.go#L173).
+  - The instance deserialization code can be referenced [here](https://github.com/deepflowio/deepflow-wasm-go-sdk/blob/5393818adf94f2f9b296de82e20f614ba3b2336a/sdk/serde.go#L173).
 - VmHttpRespCtx
-  - Before the return of http response parsing, the Export function on_http_resp will be called, and the host will serialize VmCtxBase and VmHttpRespCtx into the instance's linear memory.
+  - Before the HTTP response parsing is completed and returned, the Export function on_http_resp will be called.
+The host will serialize VmCtxBase and VmHttpRespCtx to the instance's linear memory
-  - The serialization format of VmHttpRespCtx can be referred from [here](https://github.com/deepflowio/deepflow/blob/0da738106f710cad9bbce6632384105b1b868e59/agent/src/plugin/wasm/vm.rs#L395).
+  - The serialization format of VmHttpRespCtx can be referenced [here](https://github.com/deepflowio/deepflow/blob/0da738106f710cad9bbce6632384105b1b868e59/agent/src/plugin/wasm/vm.rs#L395)
-  - The instance deserialization code can be referred from [here](https://github.com/deepflowio/deepflow-wasm-go-sdk/blob/5393818adf94f2f9b296de82e20f614ba3b2336a/sdk/serde.go#L232).
+  - The instance deserialization code can be referenced [here](https://github.com/deepflowio/deepflow-wasm-go-sdk/blob/5393818adf94f2f9b296de82e20f614ba3b2336a/sdk/serde.go#L232).
 - Trace, []KeyVal
-  - Before the return of Export function on_http_req/on_http_resp, the instance will serialize Trace and []KeyVal into linear memory.
+  - Before the Export function on_http_req/on_http_resp returns, the instance will serialize Trace and []KeyVal to linear memory
-  - The serialization code and can be referred from [here](https://github.com/deepflowio/deepflow-wasm-go-sdk/blob/5393818adf94f2f9b296de82e20f614ba3b2336a/sdk/serde.go#L515).
+  - The serialization code can be referenced [here](https://github.com/deepflowio/deepflow-wasm-go-sdk/blob/5393818adf94f2f9b296de82e20f614ba3b2336a/sdk/serde.go#L515)
-  - The deserialization code and format can be referred from [here](https://github.com/deepflowio/deepflow/blob/0da738106f710cad9bbce6632384105b1b868e59/agent/src/plugin/wasm/abi_import.rs#L376).
+  - The deserialization code and format can be referenced [here](https://github.com/deepflowio/deepflow/blob/0da738106f710cad9bbce6632384105b1b868e59/agent/src/plugin/wasm/abi_import.rs#L376).